Non-proportional wall crossing for K-stability: Introduction

 \begin{theorem} {\rm (Theorem \ref{thm: fcd}, Theorem \ref{thm: kps fcd})} Suppose $\widetilde{\mG}\subset \mG$ is a subset which is log bounded and satisfies the volume condition $(\clubsuit)$.
 Then there exists a decomposition of $P$ into finite disjoint subsets (depending only on $\widetilde{\mG}$), denoted by $P=\amalg_{i=1}^{m} A_{i}, $ such that: (1) each $A_{i}$ is a semi-algebraic set homeomorphic to $(0,1)^r$ for some $r\in \bN$ (with $(0,1)^0$ being a point); (2) the K-semi(poly)stability of $(X, \sum_{j=1}^kx_jD_j)$ does not change as $(x_1,...,x_k)$ varies in $A_{i}$ for any $0\leq i\leq m$ and any $(X, \sum_{j=1}^kD_j)\in \widetilde{\mG}$. \end{theorem}

+We refer to Definition \ref{def: semi-algebraic} and Proposition \ref{prop: semi-algebraic property} for the definition and properties of semi-algebraic sets.
 Theorem \ref{mainthm: kps fcd} enables us to characterize the wall crossing phenomenon of K-moduli when the coefficients vary.
 When we consider the K-moduli parametrizing certain couples in $\widetilde{\mG}$, probably we will not get a proper one since $\widetilde{\mG}$ may not be complete in moduli sense.
 So we consider the moduli completion $\widehat{\mG}$ \footnote{We should take the notation $\widehat{\widetilde{\mG}}$ rather than $\widehat{\mG}$, since we are considering the completion of $\widetilde{\mG}$.
 As there should not be a confusion, we just take the notation $\widehat{\mG}$ for simplicity.} of $\widetilde{\mG}$ as in the following definition.

 \begin{definition} We say a couple $(Y, \sum_{j=1}^kB_j)\in \mG$ is contained in $\widehat{\mG}$ if and only if there exists a family of couples $(\mY, \sum_{j=1}^k\mB_j)\to C\ni 0$ over a smooth pointed curve such that the following conditions are satisfied: \begin{enumerate} \item $(\mY_t, \sum_{j=1}^k \mB_{j,t})\in \widetilde{\mG}$ for $t\ne 0$; \item $(\mY_0, \sum_{j=1}^k \mB_{j,0})\cong (Y, \sum_{j=1}^kB_j)$; \item for some $(c_1,...,c_k)\in P$, $(\mY, \sum_{j=1}^k c_j\mB_j)\to C$ is a family of K-semistable log Fano pairs. \end{enumerate} \end{definition} In other words, $\widehat{\mG}$ is obtained by adding to $\widetilde{\mG}$ all the K-semistable degenerations of K-semistable log Fano pairs arising from $\widetilde{\mG}$.
 It is not hard to check that $\widehat{\mG}$ is still log bounded satisfying the volume condition $(\clubsuit)$ (e.g. Proposition \ref{prop: G-complete}). \textit{Hence we can freely replace $\widetilde{\mG}$ in Theorem \ref{mainthm: kps fcd} with its moduli completion $\widehat{\mG}$. } For each vector $\fa:=(a_1,...,a_k)\in P$, we consider the following subset of $\widehat{\mG}$: